sksami3/webshopproject2023-sksami3/README.md

 1. Ensure Docker and Docker Compose are installed on your system.
 2. Clone the repository and navigate to the project root.
+3. Navigate to the directory where the `docker-compose.yml` file is situated.
-3. Use the following Docker Compose command to build and start the services:
+4. Use the following Docker Compose command to build and start the services:
    ```sh
    docker-compose up --build
    ```
+5. Open your browser and go to [http://localhost:3000](http://localhost:3000) to view the app.

-4. To pull the Docker images directly from Docker Hub, use:
+To pull the Docker images directly from Docker Hub, use: (Optional)
    ```sh
    docker pull sksami3/web-shop-frontend:1.0.1
    docker pull sksami3/web-shop-backend:1.0.1